Footnotes:

 Limits and Limitlessness

-The problems arise because of a failure to acknowledge that some definitions involve limitlessness, such as the recursive algorithm defined above that never terminates.
+If one does not believe that the definition of sets A and B are inherently and irredeemably contradictory, then one must provide a means of arriving at a satisfactory result.
+The problems in the Lebesgue reading arise because of a failure to acknowledge that some definitions involve limitlessness, such as the recursive algorithm defined above that never terminates.
 Now, although a definition involves limitlessness, what you can do is to applying a limiting condition.
 But you must be careful.
 If there is a choice of limiting conditions that can be applied, then you must be sure to choose the limiting condition that corresponds to whatever aspect of the limitlessness that you are attempting to calculate a limiting value for.

-2. calculate a limiting condition for the totality of points that are in the set of points given by all defined intervals, without including any consideration of the limit of the summation of lengths of intervals.
-This is done by applying a limit to every union of overlapping intervals of A, which results in irrational values for the endpoints of the complete intervals of A.
+or - calculate a limiting condition for the totality of points that are in the set of points given by all defined intervals, without including any consideration of the limit of the summation of lengths of intervals.
+This is done by applying a limit to every union of overlapping intervals of

 In case (b), you get a value of set theory: a set of points between 0 and 1.